sagihaider/COVID_Sentiment_Twitter/README.md

 * I would suggest using [Google Colab](http://colab.research.google.com/).
 Colaboratory is a Google research project created to help disseminate machine learning education and research.
 It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
 You are only required to have a google account.

-## Challenge Week Instructions

-Please follow the steps.
+***

+# 2. Scraping Tweets from Twitter

+Following are the suggested steps that you need to follow before you can scrape tweets from Twitter:

+Step 1: First see what is [Twitter](https://www.youtube.com/watch?v=CWKRCDU-fVk)

-Step 1: Create a Twitter and Twitter developer account to get your API keys and token.
+Step 2: Create a Twitter Account and Twitter developer account to get your API keys and tokens.
 Step by step guide is available here [Click me](https://github.com/sagihaider/COVID_Sentiment_Twitter/blob/master/Step1_TwitterAccount.md)

+Step 3: If you have a diffculty in reading and understanding Step 2, please see this Video about how to create and get API keys and tokens.

+***

+# 2. Scraping Tweets from Twitter

 Step 2: Please create your Google account using this [link](https://accounts.google.com/signup?hl=en)